 1. File Income Tax Returns (ITR) on Time

-- Late filing attracts penalties under powers of the IT authorities’ compliance guide.
+Late filing of ITR attracts penalties under the powers of the IT authorities’ compliance guide.

 - Individuals & Salaried Employees: 31st July